josephvusich/fdf/README.md

   -p, --protect PATTERN     prevent files matching glob PATTERN from being modified or deleted
-                            may appear more than once to support multiple patterns rules are applied in the order specified -q, --quiet               don't display current filename during scanning -r, --recursive           traverse subdirectories
+                            may appear more than once to support multiple patterns rules are applied in the order specified --protect-dir DIR     similar to --protect 'DIR/**/*', but throws error if DIR does not exist -q, --quiet               don't display current filename during scanning -r, --recursive           traverse subdirectories
       --skip-footer LENGTH  skip LENGTH bytes at the end of each file when comparing